IkerKa/dbdRandomizer/README.md

 - `help` - Get an introduction to the bot
 - `commands` - Get a list of commands
+- `randomPerk` - Get a random perk
+- `randomPerks` - Get a list of random perks
+- `randomAddOn` - Get a random add-on
+- `randomAddOns` - Get a list of random add-ons
+- `randomOffering` - Get a random offering
+- `randomSurvivor` - Get a random survivor
+- `randomKiller` - Get a random killer
 - `perk survivor` - Get a random perk from the survivors with the information about it.
 - `perk killer` - Get a random perk from the killers with the information about it.
 - `addon` - Get a random add-on with the information about it.